Make An Appointment

 • Joint pain (due to different types of arthritis)

-Although the causes of musculoskeletal pain can be as simple as bad posture or overuse of certain muscles, there are certain symptoms that can indicate a need to consult your physician immediately.
+Although the causes of musculoskeletal system disorders can be as simple as bad posture or overuse of certain muscles, there are specific symptoms that can indicate a need to consult your physician immediately.
 They include:

 • Rash in the site of the injury/pain (a bull’s-eye target-shaped rash can be indicative of Lyme’s disease)